Ash62658/Python-Fundamentals/README.md

-# Python-Fundamentals
-Learning and implementing Python fundamentals

 # Python Fundamentals (Mobile Learning)

-Learning CS and programming from scratch on my phone.
+Learning Computer Science and Python from scratch on a smartphone.
-Week 1: Inputs, conditions, loops, strings, and basic logic.

-## Programs Included:
+## Week 1: Basics Covered
 - Calculator
 - Odd/Even Checker
-- Age Eligibility
+- Age Eligibility Checker
 - String Reverser
 - Word Counter

+## Tools Used
+- Pydroid 3 (Android)
+- GitHub mobile
+- Full self-study, no computer required

+---

+This repo is part of my journey to master CS in under 6 months.